 Those of you with cooler climates and short growing seasons you can start borage seeds indoors.

-Grow them in pots at least 12″ deep until temperature requirements are met outdoors to transplant.
+Grow indoors in pots 12″ deep until temperature requirements are met to transplant outdoors.

 Late spring through early summer are the best times to plant outdoors when direct seeding around garden beds.

 Loose aerated soil is best for growing all plants.

 Borage plants are not picky about their soil but it’s always a good practice to provide fertile well drained soil for best results.